 There are more of Michelangelo’s statues in the Accademia.
 His slaves or prisoners show how he created his sculptures with the figures seemingly freeing themselves from the marble. ”Every block of stone has a statue inside it and it is the task of the sculptor to discover it.”
 (Michelangelo)

-Last but not least in in the Accademia there is Giambologna’s “Rape of the Sabine Women”.
+Last but not least in the Accademia there is Giambologna’s “Rape of the Sabine Women”.
 This is the plaster model he made before carving the statue out of marble.
-The marble statue stands in the Piazza della Signoria beside the copy of David.
+The marble statue stands in the Piazza Della Signoria beside the copy of David.

 Tips for visiting the Accademia